 Short Biography

-I graduated from Harvard University with an A.B. in physics, astrophysics, and astronomy in 1997, and earned a physics Ph.D. at Caltech in 2006 in the submillimeter astrophysics group of Tom Phillips.
-I innovated the data reduction approach (CRUSH) and observing modes (e.g. Lissajous scans) for the SHARC-2 350μm camera, designed wide-band SIS mixers, and brought the first far-infrared characterization of the submillimeter galaxy (SMG) population.
-As postdoc in Karl Menten's group at the Max Planck Institute for Radioastronomy in Bonn, I was active in the optimization and commissioning of the APEX bolometer cameras LABOCA and SABOCA, the polarimetry frontend PolKa, and in conducting the LABOCA surveys.
-From 2009, I worked on commissioning the GISMO 2-mm camera for the IRAM 30-m telescope as independent postdoc at the University of Minnesota.
-I co-proposed (with Jonas Zmuidzinas) lithographic spectrometers for the (sub)millimeter band.
-At Caltech, between 2012-2017, I contributed to SuperSpec and MAKO, provided a readout solution for kinetic inductance detectors (KIDs), and delivering the imaging software for SOFIA/HAWC+.
-Nowadays, I am working on software for the Submillimeter Array (SMA) and the spectral imaging pipeline of SOFIA/HIRMES.
-Beyond new techniques and technologies, I am interested in studying the high-z mm-bright star-forming populations and in formulating dust models for understanding them.
+I graduated from Harvard University with an A.B. in physics, astrophysics, and astronomy in 1997, and got my Ph.D. in physics at Caltech in 2006.
+I pioneered a data reduction approach (CRUSH) and new observing modes (e.g. Lissajous scans) for the SHARC-2 350μm camera, designed wide-band SIS mixers, and brought the first far-infrared characterization of the submillimeter galaxy (SMG) population.
+As postdoc at the Max Planck Institute for Radioastronomy in Bonn, I had a major role in the optimization and commissioning of the APEX bolometer cameras LABOCA and SABOCA, the polarimetry frontend PolKa, and in conducting the LABOCA surveys.
+Later, I helped commission the GISMO 2-mm camera for the IRAM 30-m telescope, and co-invented (with Jonas Zmuidzinas) lithographic spectrometers for the (sub)millimeter band (SuperSpec).
+As a Caltech postdoc, I developed a GPU-based chirp readout for kinetic inductance detectors (KIDs); contributed to MAKO; and provided the imaging software for SOFIA/HAWC+.
+Since 2017, I am the real-time software lead for the Submillimeter Array (SMA); I provided the astronomical telescope control system of the MIT Haystack 37-m telescope; contributed to the A-MKID camera for APEX; and am responsible for the spectral imaging pipeline of the upcoming NASA/POEMM mission.
+I am interested in all far-infrared technologies, the high-z star-forming Universe; creating open-source software; and in finding ways to use AI — for example to run observatories more efficiently and autonomously.
+I am generally available for part-time contract work, through my own company Sigmyne, LLC (SAM registered), such as for developing telescope control systems, and/or digital signal processing and FIR data reduction pipelines for your project.